alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-Becuase we abstract away our auth provider implementation using the `RemoteAuthProvider` protocol, in a single line we can change auth providers to anything provider written an implementation for:
+Becuase we abstract away our auth provider implementation using the `RemoteAuthProvider` protocol, in a single line we can change auth providers to anything remote provider we've written an implementation for:

-Thereafter, you can just call `Auth.manager.signIn` reap the benefits of Remote, Cache and Runtime synchronization.
+Thereafter, you can just call `Auth.manager.signIn` and reap the benefits of Remote, Cache and Runtime synchronization.

-If the day comes to switch to a new authentication provider, it ought to take take days rather than weeks to implement.
+If the day comes to switch to a new authentication provider, it ought to take hours or days rather than weeks to implement.

-Now that we've implemented sign-in together, sign-out and isAuthenticated will be a breeze.
-You can see the complete implementations in the [example app](https://github.com/alo9507/EZClientAuth).
+Now that we've implemented sign-in together, the behaviors for sign-out and checking if the client is already authenticated is a breeze.
+You can see the complete implementation of EZClientAuth in the [EZClientAuth example app](https://github.com/alo9507/EZClientAuth).

 Thanks for reading!
 Please roast me in the comments!